Author

 Dave:

 I’m so curious about this because I think this is such a subjective thing.
-What state is better for real estate investors and people treat it like the subjective thing where there’s just a right answer and I’ll give you my opinion after this, but let’s hear yours first.
+What state is better for real estate investors and people treat it like this objective thing where there’s just a right answer and I’ll give you my opinion after this, but let’s hear yours first.

 Dion:

 You’re a hundred percent right.
-It depends on the person, the goals, the timeline where you have trusted boots on the ground, right?
-That’s where you want to invest.
+It depends on the person, the goals, the timeline, where you have trusted boots on the ground, that’s where you want to invest.
 But one of the main reasons I like to invest in a state like Washington, which you can Google this to verify it’s the highest appreciating state for the last decade.

 Dave: